 - a) Complete a minimum of 21 credits of postgraduate coursework, including HUMA 6200 Research Project in Humanities; - b) Complete and pass SHSS 6770 Professional Development in Humanities and Social Science which should be taken in the first year of study for full-time students, or the first two years of study for part-time students.
 The 1 credit earned from SHSS 6770 cannot be counted toward the credit requirements.
+HKUST MPhil (HUMA) graduates who have taken and passed this course before may be exempted from this requirement, subject to prior approval from the Division Head and PG Coordinator:

+Last update: 28 August 2015

-HKUST MPhil (HUMA) graduates who have taken and passed this course before may be exempted from this requirement, subject to prior approval from the Division Head and PG Coordinator; - c) Complete and pass HUMA 6300 Postgraduate Seminar.
-The 1 credit earned from HUMA 6300 cannot be counted toward the credit requirements; - d) Take and pass LANG 5071 Postgraduate English for Humanities.
+- c) Complete and pass HUMA 6300 Postgraduate Seminar.
+The 1 credit earned from HUMA 6300 cannot be counted toward the credit requirements: - d) Take and pass LANG 5071 Postgraduate English for Humanities.
 The 1 credit earned from LANG 5071 cannot be counted toward the credit requirements.
-Students can be exempted from taking LANG 5071 with the agreement of the

-Division Head and Postgraduate Committee or if they have completed this course in MPhil (HUMA) program before;

-- e) Pass the qualifying examination;

-- f) Register in HUMA 7990 Doctoral Thesis Research; and

-- g) Present and defend the PhD thesis.
+Students can be exempted from taking LANG 5071 with the agreement of the Division Head and Postgraduate Committee, or if they have completed this course in MPhil (HUMA) program before; - e) Pass the qualifying examination: - f) Register in HUMA 7990 Doctoral Thesis Research; and - g) Present and defend the PhD thesis.

 All new students must propose a course-taking plan for the first academic year in consultation with their advisors.
-The proposal, consisting of a list of courses to be taken in the first year, and a study plan specifying the learning objectives and how these objectives can be achieved by the proposed list of courses, should be submitted to the Division's Postgraduate Committee for endorsement with prior approval of the advisor, no later than the end of the course add/drop period of the first regular term.
+The proposal, consisting of a list of courses to be taken in the first year, and a study plan specifying the learning objectives and how these objectives can be achieved by the proposed list of courses, should be submitted to the Division's PG Committee for endorsement with prior approval of the advisor, no later than the end of the course add/drop period of the first regular term.

-Subject to the approval of the Division's Postgraduate Committee, students may be granted credit transfer of up to 9 credits on a case-by-case basis.
+Subject to the approval of the Division's PG Committee, students may be granted credit transfer of up to 9 credits on a case-by-case basis.